 Step 1: Read a picture book about summer aloud to the class.

 Step 2: Using the Winter/Summer T-chart, list the students' responses to the book that depicted the summer season.

 Step 3: Have the students go to their seats and cut out pictures from the magazines that correlate with summer.
-Then repeat the rest of the steps from Day 1, this time with summer.
+Then repeat the rest of the steps from Day 1, this time with summer and the "summer" letters.

 Step 1: Put all the winter and summer clothes in a big pile in the middle of the carpet.
 Have the students sit in a circle around the big pile of clothes.

 Step 2: Ask the students what type of clothing they see in the pile.